 Frequently Asked Questions

-The Cashier’s Office often receives questions about direct deposit.
-Below are the most frequently asked questions and their answers.
-If you have a question that is not addressed below, please contact us by phone, e-mail or just stop by the office.
+The Cashiers Office often receives questions about direct deposit.
+The most frequently asked questions and their answers are shown below.
+If you have a question that is not addressed, please contact us by phone, e-mail, or just stop by the office.
 Your question may just be on our next FAQ list!

 How do I sign up?